hm-lang/core/proposals/README.md

 Some languages use a builder pattern, e.g., Java, where you add fields to an object using setters.
 For example, `MyBuilder.setX(123).setY(456).setZ("great").build()` [Java].
 In hm-lang, this is mostly obviated by named arguments: `myClass(X: 123, Y: 456, Z: "great")` will do the same thing.
-However, there are still situations where it's useful to sequence methods on the same class instance, and hm-lang lacks the ability to return a reference to the class instance from a method like in other languages.
+However, there are still situations where it's useful to chain methods on the same class instance, and hm-lang lacks the ability to return a reference to the class instance from a method like in other languages.
 Instead, we use `{}` with all the method calls inside.
 For example, if we were to implement a builder pattern with setters,